stallman-j/ekonomR/documentation/documentation.md

 Now decide what folder you'd like your project to live in.

-If you're coming from ECON 412, I highly recommend using your OneDrive, since Yale has free storage in there and you'll be able to collaborate with your group by syncing your folders remotely.
+If you're coming from ECON 412, I highly recommend putting your project in your OneDrive, since Yale has free storage in there and you'll be able to collaborate with your group by syncing your folders remotely.

 Unless your project is going to be hugely data intensive, it's likely best that your data, code and output live all in the same place, which we'll call your `home_folder`.

-Log into your OneDrive (install it if necessary) and find the folder path to your OneDrive folder.
+Log into your OneDrive (after installing if need be) and find the folder path to your OneDrive folder.
 Mine is `J - Yale University`, for instance.
 You might also use GoogleDrive or Dropbox, but be cautioned that your teammates may not have this software.

-If you're trying to decide what cloud to use in the future, I use [pCloud](https://www.pcloud.com/), which offers lifetime plans and similar features to Dropbox.
+If you're trying to decide what cloud to use, I use [pCloud](https://www.pcloud.com/), which offers lifetime plans and similar features to Dropbox.
 A 10 TB plan, for instance, beats Dropbox for price competitivity within 5 years if you get it on sale.

+If you're using big data, know that pCloud only draws storage from the person who's the host of the data.
+Dropbox, on the other hand, counts storage against every user.

 ## Create a new RStudio Project